In Oregon, as in every state, car insurance is sure to play a big part in any claim brought after a traffic accident:

 The required minimum amounts of car insurance in Oregon are:

-So, what do these different coverage requirements mean?
+So, what do these different coverage requirements mean, and who is covered?

-Your liability coverage will kick in if any family member is driving your vehicle, or if you've given someone else permission to use it.
+Coverage questions can arise if you loan someone your car and they get into an accident, and they already have their own car insurance coverage.
+But in general your liability coverage will kick in for any family member who is driving your vehicle, and for anyone else who has your permission to use your vehicle.
 It will likely also cover you if you get into an accident in a rental car.

 Remember that liability coverage doesn't apply to your own injuries or vehicle damage after an Oregon car accident.
 You'll need different (additional) coverage for that if you're involved in a car accident and no one else's coverage applies to your losses.
 For example, collision coverage (optional in Oregon) can pay for repairs to (or replacement of) your damaged vehicle after a car accident.
 Note that collision or comprehensive might be required under the terms of a vehicle lease or financing agreement.

-Personal injury protection coverage (or PIP) usually pays medical expenses and certain other out-of-pocket losses after an accident.
-It normally covers the policyholder and passengers in the policyholder's vehicle (unless they have their own coverage).
+Personal injury protection coverage (or PIP) normally covers the policyholder and passengers in the policyholder's vehicle (unless they have their own coverage).
+Personal injury protection benefits in Oregon include:

-Uninsured motorist (UM) coverage protects you and your passengers if the at-fault driver has no insurance, or if you're injured in a hit-and-run accident.
-Keep in mind that UM coverage will not apply to vehicle damage.
+Uninsured motorist (UIM) coverage protects you and your passengers if the at-fault driver has no insurance, or if you're injured in a hit-and-run accident.
+Keep in mind that UIM coverage will not apply to vehicle damage.

 If you're asked to provide proof of car insurance to a law enforcement officer in Oregon (during a traffic stop or after a car accident, for example), you can always present a physical copy of your official insurance card (issued by the company).